adriangargom/adriangargom/README.md

 ### A software developer currently studying

-Hi, my name is Adrian , and i am currently studying,
-I have arround 3 years of experience in the world of software development, in that time i had work with diferent languages and tools from diferent fields an applications.
+Hi, my name is Adrian , and i am currently studying computer science, I have arround 3 years of experience in the world of software development, in that time i had work with diferent languages and tools from diferent fields an applications.

 You can check som of my proyects in my github portfolio or my linkedin account